 1. Valentine’s date night at home

 First and foremost, if you’re married with kids, babysitting tends to be a luxury … so why not tuck the kiddos into bed and then have an at-home Valentine’s date night on the cheap?
 Some fun ideas include a movie marathon, complete with fresh popped popcorn and some homemade smoothies.
-Or setup your laptop or tablet and click on your favorite music site such as Pandora for a fun night of karaoke.
-Pick a station that you both enjoy and it will provide hours of laughter and be quite the bonding experience.
+Or set up your laptop or tablet and click on your favorite music site such as Pandora for a fun night of karaoke.
+Pick a station that you both enjoy and it will provide hours of laughter and be a bonding experience.

 2. Bookstore browsing